vkhazin/multicloud-courseware/multi-cloud-paas/lab-pcf-paas.md

 10. Provide email address and password used to create PWS account
 11. We should have a sample [node.js end-point ](https://github.com/vkhazin/courseware-nodejs-container)application cloned in the Cloud9 environment already
 12. Change directory into the `api` folder: `cd ~/environment/courseware-nodejs-container/api/`
-13. Push the application to PWS: `cf push nodejs-end-point -c "node my-app.js"`
+13. Push the application to PWS: `cf push {your-name}-nodejs-end-point -c "node my-app.js"`
 14. The deployment will fail, and you can use see the logs using `cli`: `cf logs nodejs-end-point --recent` or PWS web console
 15. The reason for failure is the start command referencing a non-existent `my-app.js` file
 16. Re-run the command `cf push nodejs-end-point -c "node server.js"` and wait for it to complete